 Students will meet with alumni in the following fields: Government, Non Profit, International

-To begin the application process for the Denver Connections Program, students are required to attend a 30-minute information session with Kris Estenson in TOH 270 in groups of up to 5 students.
-Students can register for an information session on Ole Career Central by selecting “Request a Coaching Appointment”, choosing “Employer/Alum Communication”, and choosing Kris Estenson before submitting your request.
+Juniors and seniors who are interested in exploring a specific career field aligned with a Connections trip and have a strong desire to network within a particular are eligible to apply.
+To begin the application process for a Connections Program trip, students are required to attend a 30-minute information session with Kris Estenson (can be in groups of up to 5 students).
+Students can register for an information session in Ole Career Central by selecting “Request a Coaching Appointment”, choosing “Employer/Alum Communication”, and choosing Kris Estenson before submitting your request.
 During the appointment, students will receive more detailed information about the application process.

-Application materials are due to Ole Career Central by 11:59 p.m. on Monday, February 17.
+Application materials are due to Ole Career Central by 11:59 p.m. on TBD.

 “This trip taught me so much more than I ever imagined.
 I made connections with people I can talk to about working in the New York City area.
 I also feel more comfortable about moving there knowing that I have a supportive network of people.”